iShares S&P 400 MidCap ETF (NYSEARCA:IJH) Shares Sold by Armbruster Capital Management Inc.

-Armbruster Capital Management Inc. trimmed its holdings in shares of iShares S&P 400 MidCap ETF (NYSEARCA:IJH) by 2.9% during the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 24,900 shares of the company’s stock after selling 740 shares during the period. iShares S&P 400 MidCap ETF comprises 1.9% of Armbruster Capital Management Inc.’s investment portfolio, making the stock its 16th largest position.
-Armbruster Capital Management Inc.’s holdings in iShares S&P 400 MidCap ETF were worth $6,550,000 as of its most recent SEC filing.
+Armbruster Capital Management Inc. lessened its stake in iShares S&P 400 MidCap ETF (NYSEARCA:IJH) by 2.9% in the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 24,900 shares of the company’s stock after selling 740 shares during the period. iShares S&P 400 MidCap ETF comprises about 1.9% of Armbruster Capital Management Inc.’s investment portfolio, making the stock its 16th largest position.
+Armbruster Capital Management Inc.’s holdings in iShares S&P 400 MidCap ETF were worth $6,550,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other hedge funds have also made changes to their positions in IJH.
-Segall Bryant & Hamill LLC lifted its position in shares of iShares S&P 400 MidCap ETF by 23.4% during the second quarter.
-Segall Bryant & Hamill LLC now owns 8,406 shares of the company’s stock worth $2,260,000 after purchasing an additional 1,592 shares in the last quarter.
-Northwestern Mutual Investment Management Company LLC lifted its position in shares of iShares S&P 400 MidCap ETF by 2.1% during the second quarter.
-Northwestern Mutual Investment Management Company LLC now owns 1,821,833 shares of the company’s stock worth $489,581,000 after purchasing an additional 37,400 shares in the last quarter.
-Iowa State Bank lifted its position in shares of iShares S&P 400 MidCap ETF by 1.2% during the second quarter.
-Iowa State Bank now owns 33,829 shares of the company’s stock worth $9,091,000 after purchasing an additional 410 shares in the last quarter.
-MAI Capital Management lifted its position in shares of iShares S&P 400 MidCap ETF by 6.9% during the second quarter.
-MAI Capital Management now owns 308,042 shares of the company’s stock worth $82,780,000 after purchasing an additional 19,801 shares in the last quarter.
-Finally, Cresset Asset Management LLC lifted its position in shares of iShares S&P 400 MidCap ETF by 1.1% during the second quarter.
-Cresset Asset Management LLC now owns 1,144,868 shares of the company’s stock worth $307,660,000 after purchasing an additional 12,505 shares in the last quarter.
+Other large investors also recently modified their holdings of the company.
+Segall Bryant & Hamill LLC increased its stake in shares of iShares S&P 400 MidCap ETF by 23.4% in the second quarter.
+Segall Bryant & Hamill LLC now owns 8,406 shares of the company’s stock worth $2,260,000 after buying an additional 1,592 shares during the last quarter.
+Northwestern Mutual Investment Management Company LLC increased its stake in shares of iShares S&P 400 MidCap ETF by 2.1% in the second quarter.
+Northwestern Mutual Investment Management Company LLC now owns 1,821,833 shares of the company’s stock worth $489,581,000 after buying an additional 37,400 shares during the last quarter.
+Iowa State Bank increased its stake in shares of iShares S&P 400 MidCap ETF by 1.2% in the second quarter.
+Iowa State Bank now owns 33,829 shares of the company’s stock worth $9,091,000 after buying an additional 410 shares during the last quarter.
+MAI Capital Management increased its stake in shares of iShares S&P 400 MidCap ETF by 6.9% in the second quarter.
+MAI Capital Management now owns 308,042 shares of the company’s stock worth $82,780,000 after buying an additional 19,801 shares during the last quarter.
+Finally, Cresset Asset Management LLC increased its stake in shares of iShares S&P 400 MidCap ETF by 1.1% in the second quarter.
+Cresset Asset Management LLC now owns 1,144,868 shares of the company’s stock worth $307,660,000 after buying an additional 12,505 shares during the last quarter.

 Ishares S&P Midcap 400 Index Fund, formerly The iShares Core S&P Mid-Cap ETF (the Fund), seeks investment results that correspond to the price and yield performance, before fees and expenses, of the United States mid-cap stocks, as represented by the Standard & Poor’s MidCap 400 (the Underlying Index).